juano2310/CarND-Vehicle-Detection-Juan/README.md

 ```

 ### 7 - Hog Sub-sampling Window Search
-This function takes in an image and performs a sliding window search on it.
+This function takes in an image and performs a sliding window search of the normalized combination of features on it.
 As a result it returns a list of bounding boxes for the search windows, which then I pass to draw draw_boxes() function.

 ![alt text][image6]